The Legal Innovation & Technology Lab's Spot API

 Those performance metrics, however, are the ones you get if you take the model as predicting the presence of a label when it states there is more than a 50% chance of it being there.
 If you change the API's cutoff, you can favor recall over precision, or the other way around.
 So API users should think carefully about their use case and what cutoff is appropriate.
 See Notes on Uncertainty below.

-We're in very early beta, and we're working to grow our list of active labels and improve the metrics associated with each.
-If you'd like to help, you can play a few rounds over at Learned Hands and grow our training set.
+We're always working to grow our list of active labels and improve the metrics associated with each.
+If you'd like to help, you can play a few rounds of Learned Hands or share relevant data to help grow our training set.

 † Values are weighted based on the number of affirmative examples for each issue in our dataset.